Be accountable, be focused and feel supported while advancing your business.

 Your fellow producers and professionals have powerful insights for you and your perspectives will help them.

-Learn about our different Peer Groups by following the links below.
+Learn about our different Peer Groups by clicking the headings below.

 Only someone who’s done it can truly understand the challenges, anxieties and rewards of running a farm, but where can you find producers who want to discuss business development beyond the local coffee shop talk?
 That’s where Backswath Management’s Peer Groups come in.